-To reach the island will require the PCs to swim or use some magical means.
-To swim to the island requires a Swim skill check, DC 10.
+Reaching the island requires the PCs to swim or use some magical means to traverse the pond.
+To swim to the island requires two-full round actions (40 ft. at its narrowest point) and thus two a successful Swim skill check (DC 10).
 Be sure that the players include any armor check penalty they may have.
-Failure indicates that the PC has gone under.
-See the DMG page 85 for rules on drowning.
-Note that any trained swimmer, or anyone using the diluted Potion of Swimming can take 10 and easily get across.
+Failure by 5 or more indicates that the PC has gone under (see the DMG page 85 for rules on drowning).
+Note that any trained swimmer, or anyone using the diluted potion of swimming can take 10 and easily get across.

 The berries are the Ilymirth berries the PCs have been sent to retrieve.
 As soon as anyone goes to pick the berries, a large falcon comes down from the sky landing before the adventurers and shapeshifts into a beautiful elven maiden.
 Be sure to explain the spectacle of the transformation, as it is more than likely the first time the characters have seen it happen.
-The maiden is in reality a druid of Ehlonna (in elven, Ehlenestra) named Ysette Maplewood of Clan Seldorian (an elven clan with many deeply religious members).
-Ysette in her elven form is of average build and guite tan from all the time spent outdoors.
+The maiden is a druid of Ehlonna named Gilyvee.
+Gilyvee in her elven form is of average build and quite tan from all the time spent outdoors.
 Her hair is a light blond and her eyes as green as the Vesve around her.
-Ysette will not allow the PCs to pick any of her berries without permission, as she sees this as a violation of her grove.
-Ysette does have a dilemma that needs to be solved and if the PCs can help her with it she will gladly give them the all the berries that they need.
+Gilyvee does not allow the PCs to pick any of her berries without permission, as she sees this as a violation of her grove.
+Gilyvee does have a dilemma that needs to be solved, and if the PCs can help her with it she gladly gives them all the berries they need.

-If the PCs ask to know more about this problem, Ysette will tell them the following.
+If the PCs ask to know more about this problem, Gilyvee tells them the following:

 One week ago, a small band of halflings passed through my sacred grove.
 Many of them were injured and one had no life left within him.
 I took pity on these poor souls and offered my help for it was obvious to me that some outside force had done this to them.
 A rather short fellow named Logan Wood led the band.
 It was Logan who told me of their tale.
 It appears that they were beset upon by a band of vicious orcs while traveling through the woods.
-Although they defeated the defilers. many of them were injured and one had been slain.
+Although they defeated the defilers, many of them were injured and one of the halflings had been slain.
 I tended their wounds and sent them on their way home.
-To ensure their safety I lent them a magical staff on the grounds that I would come pick it up when next I might need Unfortunately that time has come all to it.
-Many strange things are afoot deep soon. within this humble wood and I fear that I may need my staff in the months to come.
-However I cannot simply go to retrieve it myself, too many in this area rely upon my protection for me to simply wander off.
+To ensure their safety I lent them a magical staff on the grounds that I would come pick it up when next I might need it.
+Unfortunately that time has come all too soon.
+Many strange things are afoot within these humble woods and I fear that I may need my staff in the months to come.
+However I cannot simply go retrieve it myself.
+Too many in this area rely upon my protection for me to simply wander off.
 I would ask that you go to retrieve my staff.
-It is a simple task and in exchange I shall give you all the berries that vou need.
+It is a simple task and in exchange I shall give you all the berries that you need.